AlishanHassan/Rain-Sensor-Prototyping/Journal.md

 3. Seems to work fine, and the data picked up is reasonable (just need to play around with amplification settings, current data has no amplificiation).
 4. I tried to use a thin layer of glue, but we'll have to make sure there's some consistency in this step when we manufacture a lot of them.
 5. New set of parts should arrive tomorrow.
+6. Also tested the sprinkler a few days back.
+Seems to hit 12 feet.
+Goal is 15 feet, so placing it on a 3 foot high table, or something, should do the job.